adaptlearning/adapt-contrib-assessment/README.md

 >>**_resetType** (string): Determines whether the question component will register as completed when reset.
 When assigned a value of `soft`, the learner may continue to interact with it, but the component's `_isComplete` attribute remains set to `true`.
 When assigned `hard`, `_isComplete` is set to `false`, and the learner will be forced to complete it again if it is reset.
 Other plug-ins, such as [Page Level  Progress](https://github.com/adaptlearning/adapt-contrib-pageLevelProgress) and [Trickle](https://github.com/adaptlearning/adapt-contrib-trickle), base their behavior on the value of a component's `_isComplete` attribute.
 Acceptable values are `hard` or `soft`.

+>>**_resetIncorrectOnly** (boolean): When assigned true, it will reset those questions which answered incorrectly , and the learner will be forced to complete it again if it is reset.

 >>**_canShowFeedback** (boolean): Determines whether question components within the assessment will be permitted to show its feedback.
 Acceptable values are `true` or `false`.

 >>**_canShowMarking** (boolean): Determines whether question components within the assessment will show the marking after the user has answered.
 Acceptable values are `true` or `false`.